curateteaching/digitalpedagogy/keywords/network.md

 Siemens, George “Learning Ecology, Communities, and Networks: Extending the Classroom”  Web.
 17 October , 2003. http://www.elearnspace.org/Articles/learning_communities.htm

 Wenger, E. “Communities of practice and social learning systems: the career of a concept.”
 In Blackmore, C. (Editor) *Social Learning Systems and communities of practice.* Springer Verlag and the Open University, 2010.

+Wenger, E. & B Trayner.
+“How is a community of practice different from an informal network in regard to social learning?”
+Web.
+28 December 2011. http://wenger-trayner.com/resources/communities-versus-networks/